Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Main Theoretical Results

-Before rigorously studying the properties of the posterior distribution, we first state some regularity conditions on the eigen-structure of the design matrix $\bX$: \begin{enumerate}[label=$A_1$(\arabic*)] \item : All the covariates are uniformly bounded.
-For simplicity, we assume they are all bounded by 1. \item : The dimensionality is high: $p_n\succcurlyeq n$; \item : There exist some integer $\bar p$ (depending on $n$ and $p_n$) and fixed constant $\lambda_0$, such that $\bar p\succ s$, and $\lambda_{\min}(\tilde\bX^T\tilde\bX)\geq n\lambda_0$ for any subset model $|\xi|\leq \bar p$,. \end{enumerate}
+Before rigorously studying the properties of the posterior distribution, we first state some regularity conditions on the eigen-structure of the design matrix $\bX$: \begin{enumerate}[label=$A_1$(\arabic*)] \item All the covariates are uniformly bounded.
+For simplicity, we assume that $\bx_j \in [-1,1]^n$ for $j=1,2,\ldots,p_n$, where $\bx_j$ denotes the $j$-th column of $\bX$.